01-edu/public/subjects/java/projects/travel-plan/audit/README.md

 ###### Is the code consistence and well structured, also do they follow naming conventions in recent pull requests?

-###### Are all the used libraries supported and not deprecated and not having any deprecated methods in use, in recent pull requests?
+###### Are all the used libraries supported and not deprecated and not having any deprecated methods in use, in recent pull requests check SonarQube?

 ###### Are the security vulnerabilities found by SonarQube resolved in the pull requests?